docker/labs/nodejs/4_single_host_networking.md

 ## User defined bridge network

+When using user defined network, the behaviour is different than for the default bridge network.

-Create a bridge network with Docker network commands
+Let's create a user defined bridge network with Docker network commands

 ````
 $ docker network create mongonet